Irish Drama ‘Striking Out’ Makes Its American Debut [Spoilers]

 A post shared by Amy Huberman (@amy_huberman) on

-Striking Out opens at a hen party, where friends are out in Dublin, celebrating the impending marriage of Tara Rafferty and her fiance Eric, whose father is the senior partner at the law firm where they both work.
+Striking Out opens at a hen party, where friends are out in Dublin celebrating the impending marriage of Tara Rafferty and her fiance, Eric, whose father is the senior partner at the law firm where they both work.
 Tara seems to have it all, and in one quick moment, it all shatters.
-The wedding now up in the air, Tara turns he back on the top law firm in Dublin, and strikes out on her own, setting up shop in an old warehouse and a friend’s cafe with one of her criminal clients.
+The wedding now up in the air, Tara turns her back on the top law firm in Dublin and strikes out on her own, setting up shop in an old warehouse and a friend’s cafe with one of her criminal clients.

 Why Americans Should Be Watching ‘Doc Martin’ – The Inquisitr